UAE Freezone Setup Guides

 For individual shareholders: valid passport copies, passport-sized photos, proof of address, Emirates ID (if resident), and a completed application form.
 For corporate shareholders: certificate of incorporation, board resolution, memorandum and articles of association, and a power of attorney.
 All foreign documents typically require notarization and attestation or apostille.

 Your choice depends on ownership needs, liability preferences, target market, and activity type.
-Free zone entities (FZCO, FZE) offer 100% foreign ownership and work best for international or B2B business.
+Free zone entities (FZCO, FZE) offer 100% foreign ownership and are most suited for international or B2B business.
 Mainland LLCs provide full UAE market access.
 Professional companies suit service providers.
 Branches and representative offices work for established foreign companies entering the UAE.

 UAE trade names must not contain offensive, religious, or political references.
 They cannot use state-related terms like 'UAE' or 'Emirates' without approval.
 Names must be distinct from existing registered names and cannot include regulated terms like 'Bank' or 'Insurance' unless you hold the relevant license.
 Names are approved by DED/DET for mainland or the free zone authority for free zone entities.